Motion City Soundtrack: Final years and split (2012–2016)

 Motion City playing their penultimate show at Riot Fest in 2016.

 The group recorded their sixth album, Panic Stations, over two weeks at Pachyderm Studio in Cannon Falls, Minnesota in June 2014.
 The group collaborated with producer John Agnello, well known for his work with Dinosaur Jr., Walt Mink, and Sonic Youth.
 The album was largely recorded live.
 The album's release was delayed by over a year, however, due to the birth of Pierre's daughter.
 In the interim, the group embarked on a tour celebrating the tenth anniversary of Commit This to Memory between January and February 2015, playing the album in its entirety.
 The band later extended this anniversary tour, and further toured the album between June and August 2015.
 Panic Stations was released on September 18, 2015, to positive reviews from music critics, but it debuted even lower on music charts than its predecessor.
 A tour with the Wonder Years followed between October and November 2015, and saw the release of a split 7-inch between the two bands.

 As the band entered 2016, Cain felt the future for the group was bright: "We're not done yet.
 I think we got more music in us," he told Substream Magazine in January 2016.
-Two months later the band announced their break-up with a statement that read in part, "We have no idea what the future holds, but for now we are done."
+Two months later, however, the band announced their break-up with a statement that read, in part: "We have no idea what the future holds, but for now we are done."
 In interviews later that year, Pierre detailed the band's reasoning, noting that their exhaustion with touring and growing families contributed to their decision: "We've done this one thing constantly for so many years nonstop.
 We all wanted to have something else to look ahead to in our lives."
-The band embarked on the So Long, Farewell Tour across North America between May and September 2016 with original drummer Tony Thaxton returning.
+The band embarked on the So Long, Farewell Tour across North America between May and September 2016, with original drummer Tony Thaxton returning.
 It concluded with a sold-out show at the Metro in Chicago on September 18, 2016.
-The group performed 36 songs — some dating back to their 2000 EP, Back to the Beat — while both Thaxton and Rivera sat in on drums.